Make some Red Radish Salsa and Other Great Ways to Eat Radishes

 Are you looking for some new ways to prepare radishes?
 You can roast or grill radishes, toss sliced ones in soups, salads and sandwiches and they can even be pickled!
 My husband pickled some radishes along with carrots to add to a sandwich.
 It was a new way of eating them for us and very tasty!

 Another way that you can prepare radishes that I found that is sauteed radishes bulbs over radish greens!
-Did you know that you could saute radish greens and bulbs?
-The hot, spicy flavor of radish bulbs that I do not love so much turns sweet when they are sauteed.
+Did you know that you could sauté radish greens and bulbs?
+The hot, spicy radish flavor of the bulbs that I do not always love so much turns sweet when they are sauteed.
 They also have a wonderful texture.
+I never realized before that I could be eating radish greens.

 Another creative way to use radishes is to try my fresh salsa recipe!
 With tomatoes on their way out for most of us as a seasonal food, this radish can be a favorite topping for fish tacos, burritos and even chili!